blackie1019/blackie1019.github.io/source/_posts/Using-Package-from-Private-NPM-Registry-in-TFS2017.md

 ---
 layout: post
-title: Use a Package from a Private NPM Regisry in TFS2017
+title: Use Package from Private NPM Regisry in TFS2017
 subtitle: ''
 author: Blackie
 header-img: ''